 Austrian composer Joseph Haydn lived in this building from 1766 to 1778.
-Today it houses a museum telling about the private life of the composer.
-So I learned here more about his wife Anna Aloysia.
+Today, it houses a museum telling about his private life.
+For example, I learned more about his wife, Anna Aloysia.
 Another museum about Joseph Haydn is located in his former home in Vienna.

 The Renaissance castle in the style of an Italian palazzi dates back to the 16th century.
 It houses a museum for local history and a female ghost.
 Porcia Castle (Schloss Porcia) is notorious for the White Lady Katharina of Salamanca, who is said to be cursed to haunt the rooms.

-The Austrian Museum for Papermaking (Österreichisches Papiermachermuseum) is placed in the halls of a former paper mill in Steyrermühl.
-There you can learn something about the different ways of papermaking beginning with the papyrus of the ancient Egypt up to the huge paper mills of today.
+You find the Austrian Museum for Papermaking (Österreichisches Papiermachermuseum) in the halls of a former paper mill in Steyrermühl.
+There, you can learn about the different ways of papermaking, beginning with the papyrus of ancient Egypt and ending with the modern paper mills.

 The museum exhibits in a former locomotive hall the history of the Südbahn Railway (Vienna-Trieste) with an emphasis on the route over the Semmering Pass (Semmering Railway).
 In a second locomotive shed a numerous collection of draisines is gathered.
 [German]